Illegal Interview Questions:

 A lot of folks will tell you that you don’t have to answer illegal interview questions.
 They would be correct, you don’t.
 To ask “is my religion, age, or sexual orientation relevant to the job?” is a perfectly good response, and perfectly within your legal right.
 You could even bring a lawsuit to the interviewing company, but it isn’t going to get you the job, it is going to cost you a lot of money upfront, and will be very public.

-My question to you is: Do you really think you will get hired by answering ANY interview question with an accusation or evading any of the questions?
+My question to you is: Do we really think you will get hired by answering ANY interview question with an accusation or evading any of the questions?
 My advice is to be ready for these questions and answer them.
 My advice to you is to prepare for the illegal interview question so no one skips a beat during the interview process.
 Treat them as you would any other tough question like “Tell me about yourself”, or the famous Microsoft question “How would you move Mt Fuji?”

 Putting up a fight on an illegal interview question, or not answering it directly, makes the rest of the interview awkward for both sides.
 As candidates, we are probably not going to be passed on to the next stage if there was a “situation” in the interview room.